Obs-Dev/BeerIO-web/README.md

 ### What is this repository for? ###

-* Anyone that will be working on the BeerIO project
+* Anyone that will be working on the BeerIO Web project and API

 ### Dependencies ###
 - [GIT](https://git-scm.com/download/)